Expert Buyer’s Guide • AI Receptionist UK

 Use this to decide between keeping IVR, hybrid AI+IVR, or full AI.

-• Can you run AI alongside IVR for 1–2 weeks?
+• Can run AI alongside IVR 1–2 weeks?

 Recommendation logic